levindenooij/Pocket-Computer-PC-Tools/README.md

 ** SHARP 11-PIN Arduino as Emulator for the CE-26P printer interface **

 I have also added a SHARP CE-126P printer emulator that sends LLIST or LPRINT commands to a serial interface for for further processing e.g a serial printer.
-For the printer emulator hardware please have look here: http://www.cavefischer.at/spc/html/CE-126P_Emulator.html
+For the printer emulator breadboard wiring guidance please have look here: http://www.cavefischer.at/spc/html/CE-126P_Emulator.html
 I build a permanent board with a Arduino Nano, pull down resistors and a 11 pin-connector.
 Be aware different source listings for 14xx vs 12xx types.
 As there a limited memory requirements a NANO is sufficient.

 **SHARP 11 Pin & 15 pin SIO Interface**